 Another potential downside is that course length varies depending on each course.
 You might find something a lot shorter or longer than you were expecting.

-To summarise, Skillshare is a great option for those seeking to learn a lot.
+To summarise, Skillshare is an excellent option for those seeking to learn a lot.
 Their pricing method means you get access to everything at the palm of your hand instantly.
 You can adjust your courses to match your interests whenever you feel like it.
 Their community emphasis means you’ll never be doing anything alone.
 You don’t have to be an expert in any field to learn more, as the courses offered here are broad in scope and can be applied to almost any person or situation.
-Skillshare is 100% an amazing value that almost everyone will find a use for.
+Skillshare is 100% a fantastic value that nearly everyone will find a use for.

 Different Payment Structures